 It comes in 8 colors, check them out!

 9. Color block dresses to look slimmer

-> The charm about illusion dress is I don’t need to suck my tummy but can still look good.
-These are my four head picks from Amazon that have the best reviews, check them out!
+The charm of an illusion dress is I don’t need to suck my tummy but can still look good.

-> 10. When in doubt, go monochrome
+10. When in doubt, go monochrome

 Only focusing on plus-size dressing to look thinner?
 Why not harness the power of color illusion?
 The chic monochrome look.

 Putting yourself in the same color scheme just makes your figure look united and promotes the elongating and slimming effect.